PERSON or AGENT

 Military & Civil notes will usually say Issued, Re-Issued, Paid Out, Disbursed, but not all do.
 To fall into these two categories they must be Dated!
 A Date is the Most Defining Requirement for these notes.
 The date was used to calculate interest from that point until the time interest was paid (usually 1 January of 1863, 1864 or 1865).
 There are Odd Date Interest Paid or Allowed.
 Basicly this back date cancles out the registry date on the front of the note for purpose of interest calculation.
 There are many notes that bear only a date.
 They are considered Issued by the Date.
 We have no way to know if they are Military or Civil and with no name they can't be sorted to Person.
 They were of course issued by an Agent so a sub-category - Unknown Agent Issued also exists.

-What follows are examples of many of these notes.
-I will only show you samples of Military & Civil Issued on this page.
-There are simply too many to show all the known or reported names.
-There has been a project by the Trainmen to catalog every reported Issued by Person 730 note.
-A book on this subject is now offered for sale by Trainmen.
-It was released at the Memphis International Paper Money Show June 2010.
-You can find an advertisement here: The Book
+What follows are examples of some of these notes.
+What follows on this page are only a few samples of the many different Military & Civil Issued 730 notes.
+There had been a project carried on by the Trainmen for many years to catalog every reported Issued by Person 730 note.
+A book on the subject that included Military, Civil and Other Names was published and released at the Memphis International Paper Money Show June 2010.
+Since then quite a few new officers & names have been reported as well as one new location.
+The time has come for a new project.

 Some of My Favorites